ashleykleynhans/datadog-webhook-telegram/README.md

 support for some additional fields in the webhook if anyone else wants to use them.
 4. Added missing auth credentials to the documentation.
+5. Added a Python script to generate the Basic Authorization JSON header that Datadog needs to use to authenticate the requests it makes to the Webhook.
-5. Upgraded docs from Python 3.7 to Python 3.9, since all Python3 versions
+6. Upgraded docs from Python 3.7 to Python 3.9, since all Python3 versions
 prior to 3.9.1 are vulnerable to [CVE-2021-3177](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-3177).